J-1 Occasional Lectures & Consultations

 The J-1 Exchange Visitor Program is administered by the Department of State (DOS).
-As a J-1 professor or research scholar, you are permitted to participate in occasional lectures and short-term consultations, with the permission of the HIO and your Harvard faculty sponsor.
+As a J-1 professor or research scholar, you are permitted to participate in occasional lectures and short-term consultations, with permission from the HIO and your Harvard faculty sponsor.
+The permission must be obtained prior to undertaking the activity.

 The lectures or short-term consultations must be directly related to the objectives of your program, must be incidental to your primary program activities, and must not delay the completion date of your program at Harvard.